AhmadBaracat/ahmedbaracat.github.io/_posts/2023-11-28-on-trying-to-escape-the-surveillance-bubble.md

 Cutting ties with Amazon and [here's why](https://boycott.thewitness.news/target/amazon)
 * Cancel Amazon Prime subscription (I have been a prime member since 2017, heck I was a Software Engineer at Amazon Dynamic Ads and Amazon Alexa for more than 2 years)

+### AXA
+Cutting ties with AXA and [here's why](https://boycott.thewitness.news/target/axa)
+* Cancel AXA company insurance

 ### Google
 Cutting ties with Google and [here's why](https://boycott.thewitness.news/target/google)
 * Cancel Google Youtube subscription
 * Cancel Google Workspace subscription (for [my company](https://pricelessai.com/)) and move to Zoho (India 🇮🇳 based business)
 * Use Brave/Safari browser instead of Google Chrome on macOS and iOS
-* Use Bing/DuckDuckGo instead of Google Search
+* Use DuckDuckGo instead of Google Search

 ## Alternatives
 ### Subscribe to Proton Mail